Learning in Mean Field Games: A Survey: Iterative methods

+The optimal policy for this MDP is the best response against $\bsmu$, which is denoted by $\BR_{\mathrm{evol},m_0,N_T}(\bsmu)$ .
 It can be obtained as a greedy policy for the optimal value function $\bfQ^{*,\bsmu}$, which can be computed by backward induction as described in Section~\ref{sec:mdp-value-iteration}.
 Alternatively, the optimal policy can be computed by policy iteration as described in Section~\ref{sec:mdp-policy-iteration}.
-Conversely, given a policy $\bspi=(\bspi_n)_{n=0,\dots,N_T}$, the induced mean-field is the sequence of distributions generated by starting from $m_0$ (remember that $m_0$ is fixed in the definition of the MFG, see Section~\ref{sec:evol-mfg-setting}) and using $\bspi_n$ at time step $n$, $n=0,\dots,N_T-1$.
+Conversely, given a policy $\bspi=(\pi_n)_{n=0,\dots,N_T}$, the induced mean-field is the sequence of distributions generated by starting from $m_0$ (remember that $m_0$ is fixed in the definition of the MFG, see Section~\ref{sec:evol-mfg-setting}) and using $\pi_n$ at time step $n$, $n=0,\dots,N_T-1$.
 The resulting mean-field sequence is denoted by $\MF_{\mathrm{evol},m_0,N_T}(\bspi)$, see Eq.~\eqref{eq:defi-MFevolNT}.

 This is summarized below, using the notation introduced in Section~\ref{sec:evol-mfg-setting}: $\bsmu^0$ is given, and for $\ell = 0,\dots,L-1$,